Good Clinical Practice (GCP) Training Guidance and Instructions

 The principles of Good Clinical Practice (GCP) help assure the safety, integrity, and quality of clinical trials by addressing elements related to the design, conduct, and reporting of clinical trials.
 GCP training describes the responsibilities of investigators, sponsors, monitors, and IRBs in the conduct of clinical trials.
 GCP training aims to ensure that the rights, safety, and well-being of human subjects are protected, clinical trials are conducted in accordance with approved plans with rigor and integrity, and data derived from clinical trials are reliable.

-In January of 2017, the NIH implemented a policy mandating that all NIH-funded clinical investigators and clinical trial staff be training in Good Clinical Practice.
+In January of 2017, the NIH implemented a policy mandating that all NIH-funded clinical investigators and clinical trial staff be trained in Good Clinical Practice.

 Who needs to complete GCP Training?